tomgxz/Kraken/README.md

       user = self.User.query.filter_by(user_id=username).first()

       if user is None:
-        # Flashes true to signify an error, the error message, the username given, and the remember flag given
+        # Flashes true to signify an error, the error message, the username
+        # given, and the remember flag given
-        flash([True,'Please check your login details and try again.',username,remember]) return redirect(url_for('auth_login'))
+        flash([True,'Please check your login details and try again.', username,remember])
+        return redirect(url_for('auth_login'))

       # TODO: check for correct password
       if not check_password_hash(user.password,password):
-        flash([True,'Please check your login details and try again.',username,remember]) return redirect(url_for('auth_login'))
+        flash([True,'Please check your login details and try again.', username,remember])
+        return redirect(url_for('auth_login'))

       # Log in the user and redirect them to the homepage